mateeeeeee/Ola/README.md

 		- Missing features: proper stack layout and class support.

 ## Structure
-Ola consists of three main parts:
+Ola consists of the following parts:

 1. **Ola Library**:
    - A standard library for the Ola language, implemented in C and built as a static library to be used by the compiler.
-Currently, it includes the following files:
+It includes essential components like:
-     `olaio.h`, `olamath.h`, `olaassert.h`, `olastring.h`, `olamemory.h`
+     - `olaio.h`, `olamath.h`, `olaassert.h`, `olastring.h`, `olamemory.h`

 2. **Ola Compiler**:
-- The core of the Ola project, divided into various stages for flexibility and modularity:
+   - The core of the Ola project, implemented as a **static library** (`OlaCompiler`) with the following components:
      - **Lexer**: Tokenizes the source code.
      - **Import Processor**: Processes `import` statements from the tokenized input.
      - **Parser**: A recursive descent parser that constructs an Abstract Syntax Tree (AST) from processed tokens.
      - **Sema**: Performs semantic analysis on the AST to ensure code correctness.
-- **Backend**: After the frontend processing completes, the compilation process diverges into two backend paths:
+     - **Backend**: After frontend processing, the compilation process diverges into two backend paths:
        - **LLVM Path**:
          - **LLVM Visitor**: Transforms the AST into LLVM IR.
          - **LLVM Optimizer**: Applies LLVM optimization passes to the IR, based on the specified optimization level.
-		- Compilation to assembly is done using `clang -S` command
+         - Compilation to assembly is done using the `clang -S` command.
        - **Custom Backend Path**:
          - **IRVisitor**: Transforms the AST into Ola's custom IR.
          - **IROptimizer**: Applies custom optimizations at the IR level.
-		- **MachineModule**: responsible for lowering IR to MIR and finally to assembly.
+         - **MachineModule**: Responsible for lowering IR to MIR and finally to assembly.

+3. **Ola Driver**:
+   - An **executable** (`OlaDriver`) that serves as the main entry point for compiling Ola code.
+It links to the `OlaCompiler` library and calls compiler's API, handling the entire compilation pipeline.

+4. **Ola Playground**:
+   - A separate **executable** that links to the `OlaCompiler` static library.
+It provides a development environment for experimenting with the compiler and Ola code, without directly invoking the `OlaDriver`.

-3. **Ola Tests**:
+5. **Ola Tests**:
    - A set of unit tests built with GoogleTest, covering Ola language features.
-They rely on `Assert` funtion from the `std.assert` import.
-Currently, two folder are maintained: LLVM tests and Custom backend tests with a goal of unifying them once the custom backend reaches the same capabilities as LLVM backend.
+These tests are organized into two main folders:
+     - **LLVM Tests**: Unit tests that use the LLVM backend of the compiler.
+     - **Custom Backend Tests**: Unit tests that use the custom backend.
+     - The tests rely on the `Assert` function from the `std.assert` import.
+     - **OlaDriver** executable is used in the tests via system calls, allowing the tests to invoke the compiled executable to verify correct behavior.

 ## Usage
 ### Command line options
-  * `--astdump`: Dump AST to output/log
+  * `--ast`: Dump AST to output/log
-  * `--cfgdump`: Dump CFGs to .dot files and visualize them
+  * `--cfg`: Dump CFGs to .dot files and visualize them
+  * `--callgraph`: Dump Call Graphs to .dot files and visualize them
+  * `--emit-ir`: Emit (i.e. don't delete) IR file
+  * `--emit-asm`: Emit (i.e. don't delete) ASM file
   * `--nollvm`: Use custom IR instead of LLVM IR
   * `--test`: Used for running g-tests
   * `--Od`: No optimizations